BIOMERO Worker Containerο

 BIOMERO Script Developmentο

-Script Location: BIOMERO scripts are installed on the OMERO server container, not the worker:
+Script Location: BIOMERO.scripts are installed on the OMERO server container, not the worker:

-Scripts live in:
+- Scripts live in: - /opt/omero/server/OMERO.server/lib/scripts/biomero/

-Worker executes scripts via OMERO.grid Processor-0 role
+- Worker executes scripts via OMERO.grid Processor-0 role

-Script changes require OMERO server container rebuild on release, but during development you can just upload them through web for on-the-fly testing!
+- Script changes require OMERO server container rebuild on release, but during development you can just upload them through web for on-the-fly testing!

 Workflow Development:

-Create workflow: In separate repository (e.g., W_NucleiSegmentation-Cellpose)
+- Create workflow: In separate repository (e.g., W_NucleiSegmentation-Cellpose)

-Add to config: Update
+- Add to config: Update - slurm-config.iniwith new workflow

-with new workflowTest locally: Use development environment
+- Test locally: Use development environment

-Deploy: Release NL-BIOMERO with new workflow support via the config.
+- Deploy: Release NL-BIOMERO with new workflow support via the config.
 Or just set it via admin in a live environment.

 SSH Key Managementο